jhu-arch/arch-tutorial/Snakemake.rst

 Add tags
 ***************

-_tags is a script part of the SLAV-Seq protocol written by Apuã Paquola, coded in Perl to add the custom flags into the bam file.
+_tags is a script part of the SLAV-Seq protocol written by Apuã Paquola, coded in Perl to add the custom flags into bam files.

 .. code-block:: console